dvollrath/StudyGuide/facts/stable.md

 nav_order: 1
 ---

-1. TOC {:toc}
+1. TOC
+{:toc}

 ## Stable growth?
-The study guide discussed [xxxx] that real GDP per capita is the piece of data we are going to be most concerned with when studying growth.
+The study guide [discussed](http://growthecon.com/StudyGuide/gdp/gdp.html) that real GDP per capita is the piece of data we are going to be most concerned with when studying growth.
 So the first thing is to look at how the *log* of real GDP per capita changed over time.
 We're going to do this for a set of relatively developed countries: US, UK, Canada, Australia, and Mexico.
 The most important thing in the figure you see below is how boring it is.
 The growth rate was stable for each country.
 How do you know it was stable?
 Because the slope of each line was pretty similar for decades.
 If you're not sure how the growth rate is related to the slope of these lines, review [this section](http://growthecon.com/StudyGuide/preliminaries/lines.html).

 Moreover, that growth rate was very similar for all five.
 If you stare at the figure long enough, you can make the case that Mexico's growth rate became permanently lower around 1980 (or that Mexico's growth rate was somewhat higher than normal from 1965 to 1980).